mk-smart/entity-centric-api/README.md

 ## Building the API

-From the root source directory type
+From the root source directory, it's just

     $ mvn install

-Since some unit tests rely upon the availability of online resources, it may sometimes be a good idea to skip tests.
+Since there are still some unit tests that rely upon the availability of online resources (yes I know... sorry, I'll get rid of them eventually), it may sometimes be convenient to skip tests.
 To do so, use

     $ mvn install -Dmaven.test.skip=true